-After staying up too late one night and catching a few stories on the late-night news, we understand how easy it is to think that everything is doom and gloom.
-It is, unfortunately, human nature to be more attracted to bad news; just ask us about the traffic to the Pilot’s website.
+After watching the late-night newscasts, checking major news websites and reading the Curry Coastal Pilot, we understand how easy it is to think that everything is doom and gloom.
+It is, unfortunately, human nature to be more attracted to bad news.

-As the holidays approach, there is no end to good news in the Pilot if you’re watching.
+However, as the holidays approach, there is no end to good news in the Pilot, if you’re looking for it.
 Here are some reminders about the encouraging events and news that we’ve reported in the past few weeks.

-•The Brookings-Harbor Red Shirts mailed 288 packages to military personnel in it’s monthly mailing, this one in time for holiday delivery in Iraq and Afghanistan.
+•The Brookings-Harbor Redshirts mailed 137 packages to military personnel in it’s monthly mailing, this one in time for holiday delivery in Iraq and Afghanistan.

-•There are lots of efforts — though never enough – to provide help for those in need over the holidays, including food drives, coat drives and gift drives.
-For example, an estimated 400 food baskets went out for Thanksgiving through the Outreach Gospel Mission.
+•There are lots of efforts – though never enough – to provide help for those in need over the holidays, including food drives, coat drives and gift drives.
+For example, an estimated 400 food baskets were handed out for Thanksgiving through the Outreach Gospel Mission.

-And to top it all off, recent weeks have brought a record-breaking salmon season for local fishermen, as well as a number of sunny days with colorful sunsets — including Thanksgiving Day.
+And to top it all off, recent weeks have brought a great salmon season for local fishermen, as well as a number of sunny days with colorful sunsets to enjoy.

 Reach all of Brookings, Harbor, and Curry County with your items to sell.